gvwilson/fiction/iffy/index.md

-that's where the hair-fine optical fibers had to go, and there, right in the machine's heart, was the space where a miniaturized core could---*
+that's where the hair-fine optical fibers had to go, and there, right in the machine's heart, was the space where a miniaturized core could—*

 *The whole room heeled hard, throwing her to the floor.
-"She gonna blow!"
+"She's gonna blow!"
 Mister Mishra shouted, and then all Iffy could hear was a rushing sound as the ship fell away beneath her into a pit of churning foam.*